 B.S. – Environmental Science and Biology, University of Oregon, 2012

-My origins root back to Colombia, Peru, and the amazing state of Oregon.
-The transition north instilled my appreciation for the natural world and triggered my desire to protect Earth’s wildlife and resources.
+Biography: My origins root back to Colombia and Peru.
+The transition to Oregon from South America instilled my appreciation for the natural world and triggered my desire to pursue a career in the protection of Earth’s wildlife and resources.

 I have experience in Latino outreach, environmental education, raptor rehabilitation, and avian fieldwork and research.
 I am currently seeking a Master’s in Wildlife Science through the Seabird Oceanography Lab.
 I use satellite transmitters to study the foraging behaviors and habitat preference of common murres (Uria aalge) off Oregon during the breeding and non-breeding season.